A Message From Jim and Kate Arens

 None of the money raised for St. Baldrick's in Peyton's honor will be used to subsidize any of Peyton's medical care.
 The funds raised in Peyton's honor will be used to fund children's cancer research; specifically research focused on finding a cure for Rhadomyosarcomo cancer.
 Hopefully this research will not only help Peyton but will also help future families that have to fight this horrible disease.

-On a personal note, we are very proud of Peyton.
-He has maintained a great attitude since he was diagnosed.
-He is a fighter and we are so proud of how brave he has been.
-Not once has Peyton complained nor has he asked "why me".
-Keep up the fight Peyton.
-We love you!
+On a personal note, we are very proud of our son Peyton.
+He maintained a positive attitude throughout his 15 month fight with cancer.
+He was a fighter and we are so proud of how brave he was.
+Not once did Peyton complain nor ask "why me".
+He inspired many and for that we will forever be grateful.
+Peyton, we love and miss you!

 Cancer Research - Where Should The Money Go?*